YahiaElTai/ms-commerce/docs/DATA_CONSISTENCY.md

 The approach selected for this project: **Eventual consistency**

-Eventual consistency can be achieved using the Materialized View Pattern with event based communication via Cloud Pub/Sub.
+Eventual consistency can be achieved using the Materialized View Pattern with event based communication.

 A materialized view is a read-only representation of the source data in a format that best serves that specific microservice.